 1. When an employee misses work due to bad weather conditions, whether the employee is entitled to be paid for the absence may depend on the employee's exempt or non-exempt status.

-- If the business is closed for the day as a result of inclement weather, the employer may not deduct the day's pay from the salary of an exempt employee.
-The general rule is that an employer who closes operations due to a weather-related emergency or other disaster for less than a full workweek must pay an exempt employee the full salary for that week, if the employee performs any work during the week (without regard to the number of days or hours worked).
+If the business is closed for the day as a result of inclement weather, the employer may not deduct the day's pay from the salary of an exempt employee.
+The general rule is that an employer who closes operations due to a weather-related emergency or other disaster for less than a full workweek must pay an exempt employee the full salary for that week, if the employee performs any work during the week.
 This is because deductions may not be made for time when work is not available.

 2. Some states require employers to pay employees for showing up even if no work is available or there is an interruption of work and the employee is sent home.

-3. Planning ahead ensures that your employees know what is expected of them in case of a weather emergency and can help minimize disruption to your business.
+3. Planning ahead ensures your employees know what is expected of them in a weather emergency, minimizing disruption to your business.

-It's also prudent to remind employees to use their best judgment and not to put their safety at risk when it comes to traveling to work during or after a storm.
-If possible, see if you can arrange for employees to work remotely from home on days when the weather makes travel dangerous.
+It's also prudent to tell employees not to put their safety at risk when it comes to traveling to work during or after a storm.
+If possible, arrange for employees to work remotely from home on days when the weather makes travel dangerous.

-If you have any questions regarding employee attendance and pay during a weather-related emergency, please contact a knowledgeable employment law attorney for specific guidance.
-For more issues related to employee compensation, including guidelines for determining the exempt or non-exempt status of your employees, visit our section on Employee Pay.
+If you have any questions about employee attendance and pay during a weather-related emergency, please contact a knowledgeable employment law attorney for specific guidance.

 Image Credit: NASA Goddard Photo and Video